S-80 Plus-class submarine: History

 The Spanish government claims that S-81 is ready to join international exercises and S-82 will float in July 2025, though a strike led by the CSIF union could delay it.

 The workers complain about lower salaries than in other Navantia workplaces.

 By 2025, the maintenance costs are predicted to be over 102 million euros, leaving the unit cost near 1 billion euros, a cost closer to that of nuclear submarines than to equivalent units.

 Out of 2,127 companies involved in the project, around 850 are Spanish.

 The funding however does not necessarily end mainly abroad.

-Combat systems

-The Integrated Combat System Core (ICSC) is called VC 9.0 SCA.
-The ICSC provides set of weapons and sensors of the combat system with an optimal management of the command and control center, allowing to acquire, evaluate and present all the necessary information for the offensive, defensive or intelligence gathering actions at each moment.
-The ship is fitted with active and passive sonars with accurate electromagnetic detection systems.
-The submarine can communicate via Link-11 and Link-22 data links.
+Design

 Propulsion

 S-81 Isaac Peral in Cartagena port.

 The S-80's air-independent propulsion (AIP) system is based on a bioethanol-processor consisting of a reaction chamber and several intermediate Coprox reactors.
 Provided by Hynergreen from Abengoa, the system transforms the bioethanol (BioEtOH) into high purity hydrogen.
 The output feeds a series of fuel cells from UTC Power company.

 The reformator is fed with bioethanol as fuel and oxygen (stored as a liquid in a high pressure cryogenic tank), generating hydrogen and carbon dioxide as subproducts.
 The produced hydrogen and more oxygen is fed to the fuel cells.

 The bioethanol-processor also produces a stream of highly concentrated carbon dioxide and other trace gases that are not burned completely during combustion.
 This gas flow is mixed with sea water in one or more ejector venturi scrubber and then through a new system, SECO_{2} (or CO_{2} Removal System), developed by Bionet, and whose purpose is to dissolve the "bubbles" of CO_{2} in water to undetectable levels.

 The oxygen and fuel flow rates are directly determined by the demand for power.
 The AIP power in the S-80 submarine is at least 300 kW.
 A permanent-magnet electric motor moves a fixed propeller of a special design, that doesn't create cavitations at high speed.

 As operation of the engine can produce noise that resonates through the boat, the engines are mounted on flexible RATO-S G-561W couplings from Vulkan.

 In December 2020, the Spanish Ministry of Defence announced the development of a Spanish fuel cell due to the high cost of the current SPC and to avoid the dependence on a foreign manufacturer.
 The program has a 6-year horizon to develop a 300 kW prototype.